CVE-2024-29748

 CVE-2024-29748 is a high-severity Improper Handling of Exceptional Conditions (CWE-755) vulnerability in Google Android.
 Its CVSS base score is 7.8 (High).

-Operationally, ranked in the top 39.5% of CVEs by exploit likelihood; CISA has added it to the Known Exploited Vulnerabilities catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Exploitation for Client Execution (T1203); ranked at the 49th percentile by exploit likelihood (below the median); CISA has added it to the Known Exploited Vulnerabilities catalog.

 CVE-2024-29748 is a logic error that permits a bypass in affected code, impacting Android devices as documented in the April 2024 Pixel security bulletin.
 The flaw is tracked under CWE-755 and CWE-280 and carries a CVSS 3.1 score of 7.8, reflecting local attack vector, low complexity, no privileges required, and required user interaction.